NativeScript/docs-v7/start/getting-started/chapter-2.md

 ![login 1]({{site.baseurl}}/img/cli-getting-started/chapter2/ios/1.png)
 ![login 1]({{site.baseurl}}/img/cli-getting-started/chapter2/android/1.png)

-You need to tell NativeScript how to layout the UI components in your page.
+Currently you only see a single button because you need to tell NativeScript how to layout your page’s UI components.
 Let's look at how to use NativeScript layouts to arrange these components on the screen.

-> **TIP**: The NativeScript docs include a [full list of the UI components and attributes](/ui-with-xml) with which you can build your apps.
+> **TIP**: The NativeScript docs include a [full list of the UI components and attributes]({{site.baseurl}}/ui-with-xml) with which you can build your apps.
 You can even [build your own, custom UI components]({{site.baseurl}}/ui-with-xml#custom-components).

 ### Layouts